ideas-be/CAMMM-Web-Tool/README.md

 - XLS to JSON processing tool (GUI + python)

 # Currently working on:
-Keep working on Documentation - Section 2 Processing Tool Fix indentation in markdown numbered list
+Keep working on Documentation - Section 2 Processing Tool (second half) Fix indentation in markdown numbered list
-Work on multi-browser solution for map comparison (see Testing HTML) https://www.w3schools.com/js/js_window.asp
+Finish standalone mode for multi-browser solution (see indexStandalone HTML) https://www.w3schools.com/js/js_window.asp

 Add this note to the docs: Direct is now Individual and Node is now Cluster.